turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

     - Focus on: `forEach`, `map`, `filter`, `find`, `sort`, and `reduce`
   - *Try out converting some ES5 syntax to ES6*
     - You can refactor and your projects they should still work in Google Chrome

-## CodeWars

-If you haven't already, sign up for an account at [Codewars](https://www.codewars.com).
-You'll want to make doing these exercises a regular part of your practice _outside_ of the work that you are doing on projects.
-It is recommended that you start by filtering the exercises (Katas) so that you are coding at a Level 8.
-As you progress you should move into Levels 6 & 7.
-By the end of the module, the expectation is that you can work through what is considered the equivalent of a level 7 exercise.
-Doing these exercises will you give you the additional reps that are necessary to take the content that is learned in class and apply it in a different context - thus, solidifying your learning.

-**Make sure to add your codewars handle [here](https://docs.google.com/spreadsheets/d/1WmknP_wLCB7hp8ntk5Gr3AP4FE8I2Yn8wCZfbNHTJt4/edit#gid=0)**